sagemath/sagetrac-mirror/src/doc/en/developer/portability_testing.rst

 Sage patchbots
 ==============

-The `Sage patchbots <https://trac.sagemath.org/wiki/patchbot>`_ will automatically test your Trac ticket by attempting an incremental build of Sage and running doctests.
+The :trac:`Sage patchbots <wiki/patchbot>` will automatically test your Trac ticket by attempting an incremental build of Sage and running doctests.

 Sage buildbots
 ==============

-The `Sage Release buildbot <https://trac.sagemath.org/wiki/Infrastructure#build.sagemath.org>`_ builds entire tarballs (e.g., all the development releases) on a variety of machines.
+The :trac:`Sage Release buildbot <wiki/Infrastructure#build.sagemath.org>`
+builds entire tarballs (e.g., all the development releases) on a variety of machines.